coderaiser/supermenu/README.md

 ## How come?

-Tired to use js based libraries which use jquery and `.hover` classes insteed of `:hover` pseudo-selectors.
+Tired of using js-based libraries that depends on jquery and `.hover` classes insteed of `:hover` pseudo-selectors.

 ## Install